 Backing up files is easy to do!
 You can back up your data physically and/or digitally.
 To back up your files physically, you’ll need an external device such as a USB stick or an external hard drive.
 Once your files are backed up physically, you’ll want to ensure that you keep your external device stored in a safe location.

 To back up your data digitally, you can use a reputable online cloud server.
 There are many great options to choose from!
-Some online cloud servers offer free storage up until a certain amount, while others have subscription fees.
+Some online cloud servers offer free storage up to a certain amount, while others have subscription fees.

 Whether you decide to back up physically or digitally, choose what works best for you.

 By following cyber safe best practices such as learning how to prevent phishing scams and malware, and backing up your devices, you can share special moments safely.
 There is no show of cybercrime slowing down, so it’s always a good idea to stay up to date on the best practices and evolving tactics to avoid cybercrime.
-Want to keep your IT infrastructure cyber secure?
-Talk to our IT experts today for the best cybersecurity protection.